LaendleEnergy/LaendleEnergy.github.io/index.md

 Deploy simulator, database and the other projects

-- *Application FrontEnd* (implemented by Bianca) Export of figma style & adjustment for real application
+- *Application FrontEnd* (implemented by Bianca) Export of figma style & adjustment for real application/ UI

 ---